Malaysia, Reviews, Singapore, Singapore Weekends

 As resident of Singapore, we often cross over the causeway to Johor Bahru as a quick getaway from Singapore.

 Cross-border taxi has always been a thing for awhile, but they were very restrictive.
-As of 4 May 2025, the scheme has been revamped to be slightly more flexible with more drop-off point options.
-And it just so happen, we have a trip booked to Desaru Coast a few days after, so I got to try it out!
+As of 4 May 2025, the scheme has been revamped to be a little bit more flexible with more designated drop-off points added.
+And it just so happen, we have a trip booked to Desaru Coast a few days after the new scheme was announced, so I got to try it out!

 In this blog post, I will detail my experience taking a cross-border taxi from Singapore to Johor Bahru.
 Here are the topics we will cover: